Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 • Video playback

-• Shot tracer
+• Shot tracer-style feedback

 • Good for range practice